warthog618/go-gpiocdev/README.md

 #### Edge Watches

-The state of an input line can be watched and trigger calls to handler functions.
+The value of an input line can be watched and trigger calls to handler functions.

 The watch can be on rising or falling edges, or both.